-Exhibit No. Description · · 1.1 Form of Underwriting Agreement 2.1 2.2 Agreement and Plan of Merger of PASW, Inc. (a Delaware corporation) and PASW, Inc. (a California corporation) dated May 25, 2007(1) Certificate of Merger filed with the Secretary of State of the State of Delaware on May 30, 2007(1) 2.3 Agreement and Plan of Merger and Reorganization among PASW, Inc., VirnetX Acquisition, Inc. and VirnetX, Inc. dated as of June 12, 2007(1) 3.1 3.2 Certificate of Incorporation of the Company(1) By-Laws of the Company(1) 4.1 Form of Warrant Issued to affiliates of MDB Capital Group LLC(1) 4.2 5.1 Form of Warrant To Be Issued to Gilford Securities Incorporated Opinion of Orrick, Herrington & Sutcliffe LLP 10.1 10.1 Form of Registration Rights Agreement, dated as of July 5, 2007, by and among the Company and all securityholders(1) Form of Lock-Up Agreement, dated as of July 5, 2007, by and between the Company and all securityholders(1) 10.2 Form of Indemnification Agreement, dated as of July 5, 2007, by and between the Company and each of Kendall Larsen, Edmund C. Munger, Scott C. Taylor, Michael F. 10.5 Form of interminination agreement, cated as of only 3, 2007, by and between the Company and each of Rendan Latsen, Edinbid C. Munger, Scott C. Taylor, Michael F. Angelo, Thomas M. O'Brien and William E. Slinev(1) 10.4 Patent License and Assignment Agreement by and between the Company and Science Applications International Corporation, dated as of August 12, 2005(1) 10.4 rateria Liceuse and Assignment Agreement by and between the Company and Science Applications International Corporation, dated as of August 12, 2005(1) Security Agreement by and between the Company and Science Applications International Corporation, dated as of August 12, 2005(1) 10.5 Amendment No. 1 to Patent License and Assignment Agreement by and between the Company and Science Applications International Corporation, dated as of November 2, 10.0 2006(1) 10.7 Assignment Agreement between the Company and Science Applications International Corporation, dated as of December 21, 2006(1) 10.8 Professional Services Agreement by and between the Company and Science Applications International Corporation, dated as of August 12, 2005(1) 10.9 Lease Agreement by and between the Company and Granite Creek Business Center, dated as of March 15, 2006, as amended on April 1, 2007(1) 10.10 Consulting Agreement by and between the Company and Magenic Technologies, Inc, dated as of February 23, 2006(1) 21.1 Subsidiaries of VirnetX Holding Corporation 23.1 Consent of Burr, Pilger & Mayer LLP, Independent Accountants 23.2 Consent of Farber Hass Hurley & McEwen, LLP, Independent Auditors 23.3 Consent of Orrick, Herrington & Sutcliffe LLP (contained in Exhibit 5.1) 24.1 Power of Attorney (contained in the signature pages hereto) , , , , , , , , , , , , , , , , , , , ,
+ITEM 27.
+EXHIBITS.
+Exhibit Description 1.1 Form of Underwriting Agreement\ 2.1 2.2 Agreement and Plan of Merger of PASW, Inc. (a Delaware corporation) and PASW, Inc. (a California corporation) dated May 25, 2007(1) Certificate of Merger filed with the Secretary of State of the State of Delaware on May 30, 2007(1) 2.3 Agreement and Plan of Merger and Reorganization among PASW, Inc., VirnetX Acquisition, Inc. and VirnetX, Inc. dated as of June 12, 2007(1) 3.1 Certificate of Incorporation of the Company(1) 3.2 By-Laws of the Company(1) Form of Warrant Issued to affiliates of MDB Capital Group LLC(1) 4.1 4.2 Form of Warrant To Be Issued to Gilford Securities Incorporated 5.1 Opinion of Orrick, Herrington & Sutcliffe LLP\ 10.1 Form of Registration Rights Agreement, dated as of July 5, 2007, by and among the Company and all securityholders(1) 10.2 Form of Lock-Up Agreement, dated as of July 5, 2007, by and between the Company and all securityholders(1) Form of Indemnification Agreement, dated as of July 5, 2007, by and between the Company and each of Kendall Larsen, Edmund C. Munger, Scott C. Taylor, Michael F. 10.3 Angelo, Thomas M. O'Brien and William E. Slinev(1) 10.4 Patent License and Assignment Agreement by and between the Company and Science Applications International Corporation, dated as of August 12, 2005(1) Security Agreement by and between the Company and Science Applications International Corporation, dated as of August 12, 2005(1) 10.5 10.6 Amendment No. 1 to Patent License and Assignment Agreement by and between the Company and Science Applications International Corporation, dated as of November 2, 10.7 Assignment Agreement between the Company and Science Applications International Corporation, dated as of December 21, 2006(1) Professional Services Agreement by and between the Company and Science Applications International Corporation, dated as of August 12, 2005(1) 10.8 10.9 Lease Agreement by and between the Company and Granite Creek Business Center, dated as of March 15, 2006, as amended on April 1, 2007(1) 10.10 Consulting Agreement by and between the Company and Magenic Technologies, Inc, dated as of February 23, 2006(1) Voting Agreement among the Company and certain of its stockholders, dated as of December 12, 2007 Subsidiaries of VirnetX Holding Corporation\ 10.11 21.1 23.1 Consent of Burr, Pilger & Mayer LLP, Independent Accountants 23.2 Consent of Farber Hass Hurley & McEwen, LLP, Independent Auditors 23.3 Consent of Orrick, Herrington & Sutcliffe LLP (contained in Exhibit 5.1)\

-$(1) \quad Incorporated \ by \ reference \ to \ the \ Company's \ Form \ 8-K \ filed \ with \ the \ Securities \ and \ Exchange \ Commission \ on \ July \ 12, 2007.$
+- (1) Incorporated by reference to the Company's Form 8-K filed with the Securities and Exchange Commission on July 12, 2007. - \ Previously filed.